Gov. DeSantis expects Legislature to make deal on immigration enforcement legislation ‘this week’

 The Governor said a week ago he thought they would 'land the plane,' but air traffic control seems to still be an issue.

-Among the items on the Florida Legislature’s things-to-do list apparently is subscribing to Gov. Ron DeSantis vision on immigration legislation.
+Among the items on the Florida Legislature’s things-to-do list apparently is subscribing to Gov. Ron DeSantis vision on immigration enforcement legislation.

 “I think we’re going to generate something this week.
-I called them in, they didn’t like that, so they passed the really stinker bill which blew up in their face.
-And so now I think they’re looking to do some good policy,” DeSantis told the Yale Federalist Society Saturday.
+I called them in, they didn’t like that, so they passed the really stinker bill, which blew up in their face.
+And so, now, I think they’re looking to do some good policy,” DeSantis told the Yale Federalist Society Saturday.

 If this sounds familiar, it’s because DeSantis suggested the House and Senate would accept his terms nearly a week ago.